 The Problem: You will see errors related to an expired profile connection if you do not re-authorize Clearview Social at least once every 60 days.

-The Solution: We provide a "Refresh Connection and Reschedule" button in the software that will re-authorize Clearview Social for your account, generate a new access token, and reschedule any shares affected by that error.
+The Solution: We provide a "Refresh" button in the software that will re-authorize Clearview Social for your account, generate a new access token, and reschedule any shares affected by that error.
 We also provide 3-days advanced notice of an expired connection via email, so you can refresh the connection in advance.

 Page Access not yet Granted

-The Problem: When you connect your Facebook Profile to Clearview Social, you will be asked to granted access to post to Pages that you manage.
+The Problem: When you connect your Facebook Profile to Clearview Social, you will be asked to grant access to post to Pages that you manage.
 This consists of two prompts:

 The issue occurs when you have previously connected a Facebook Page to Clearview Social, but on a subsequent authorization you do not complete both prompts.